fojensen/photonfragmentation/README.md

 ### Step 1:

-To see what is going on with these distributions, plot the madMinPhotonDeltaR for the GJets_HT, GJets_0p4_HT and QCD_HT MC samples:
+To see what is going on with these distributions, plot the madMinPhotonDeltaR for the MC samples:

 `root madMinPhotonDeltaR.c+`